bweatherson/demons/latest-export.md

 In the original game, it's pretty clear what the unique equilibrium of the game is.
 Each player plays each option with probability $\frac{1}{3}$.
 If either player had any deviation from that, then they would in the long run be exploitable.
 So that's what they will do, over a long enough run.
 And that means that a combination where one player chooses Rock and the other chooses Paper will occur in $\frac{2}{9}$ of games.

 But what's the equilibrium of the new game?
 It's symmetric, each player uses the same mixed strategy.
 And in that mixed strategy, a player chooses Paper with probability $\frac{5}{12}$, Rock with probability $\frac{1}{3}$, and Scissors with probability $\frac{1}{4}$.
-So the combination where one player chooses Rock and the other chooses Paper will occur in $\frac{1}{6}$ of games, a considerable reduction from what we previously had.
+So the combination where one player chooses Rock and the other chooses Paper will occur in $\frac{1}{6}$ of games, a considerable reduction from what it previously was.

 It is very easy to share the intuition that if you reward a certain kind of behavior, you'll see more of it.
-But that doesn't always work in the context of competitive games.
+(Some politicians, whose knowledge of economics starts and ends with supply-and-demand graphs, rely on nothing but this intuition in economic policy making.)
+But that intuition doesn't always work in the context of competitive games.
 Here rewarding Rock doesn't result in any change to how often Rock is played, but does result in a reduction of how often one plays the strategy that Rock defeats.
 What it actually incentivises is behavior that is outside this Rock-Scissors interaction, i.e., Paper.
 Now this doesn't require a huge amount of decision theory to work out - it's pretty simple linear algebra.
 But the intuition that rewarding a kind of behavior causes it to be more common is widespread enough that I think a theory that predicts it won't happen isn't completely trivial.

 So cases like these are cases where, I think, decision theory has a useful predictive function.
 And this means it has practical advantages to the institutional designer, i.e., the chooser in this case.
 Knowing a bit of decision theory will tell them not to literally waste their money on this plan to reward players who win playing rock.
 Does it also have practical advantages to the players?
 Perhaps it has some, though it's a little less clear.
 After all, if every other player finds the new equilibrium quickly enough, then the expected return of each strategy in a given game will be equal.
 Decision theory itself says that in a particular play it doesn't matter what a player does.
 So it kind of undermines its own claim to being practically significant to the players.
 But this shouldn't reduce how useful the theory is at predicting how players will react to changes in the institutional design, and hence how valuable the theory could be to institutional designers.

 But while decision theory can be predictively useful, the main role it plays is in explaining human behavior.
 Think about the explanation George Akerlof offers of why used cars lose value so quickly, i.e., why people don't pay nearly as much for lightly used cars as they play for new cars [@Akerlof1970].
-Or about the explanation Michael Spence offers for why employers might pay more to hire college graduates even if college does not make employees more productive [@Spence1973].
+Or think about the explanation Michael Spence offers for why employers might pay more to hire college graduates even if college does not make employees more productive [@Spence1973].
 In each case carefully thinking about the decision problem each actor faces can give us a story about how behavior that looks surprising at first actually makes sense.

 The point is not that these explanations always work.
 Both of them make substantive assumptions about the kind of situation that actors are in.
 I'm inclined to think that the assumptions in Akerlof's model are close enough to true that his explanation works, and the ones in Spence's model are not.
 But whether you think that's true or not, what you should think is that models like these show how decision theory can play a role in simple but striking explanations of otherwise mysterious behaviour.

 A key assumption in each such explanation is that actors are basically rational.
 Or, at least, that their behaviour is close enough to what it would be if they were rational that rationality is a good enough assumption for explanatory purposes.
 A long tradition in philosophy of economics is that this is a fatal weakness in these explanations.
 After all, we know that people are not in fact perfectly rational.
 But I'm inclined to think it is a strength, in fact an important strength of decision theoretic explanations of behavior.

 The fact that people are not perfectly rational does not mean that we cannot explain their behaviour using models that assume rationality.
 All that we need for that is that in a particular situation, the behaviour is as it would be if they were rational.
 And that can be true in certain domains.
 For example, people who prefer vanilla ice cream to strawberry ice cream buy more vanilla ice cream than strawberry ice cream.
 Now wheeling out a belief-desire model of action, combined with an assumption that ice-cream purchases are made by practically rational actors, to explain that pattern of purchases would be overkill.
 But it wouldn't be wrong.
 In some cases people collectively do act as they would if they were all rational.
-Not all cases, of course, but some.
-In each case, we have to look.
+Not in all cases, of course, but in some.
+And to tell whether we are in such a case, we have to look.

 To know whether people are acting rationally, we sometimes need to have a sophisticated theory of decision.
 At first glance, it might look irrational to have a very strong preference for new cars over lightly used cars.
 It takes some work to see that it might be, as Akerlof argued, a rational reaction to epistemic asymmetries.
 This work is a project that decision theory can contribute to, and indeed has contributed to.